facuramirez7/signFiles/README.md

 # signFiles
-Script to sign PDF with an image of a signature
+Script to sign any PDF

 First, install pdftk and wkhtmltopdf (Debian 10)